p4sstime/archive/client_mods/README.md

 These are a small collection of PASS Time specific modifications clients can do to their game that they can use in pugs/tournaments.

+## Mod Explanation

+* "Improved 4v4 PT chat_english.txt" is a improved version of the default chat_english, removing a lot of clutter and not used mechanics. by flaresh
+* "pt_left_hand_remover" - Removes class hands when throwing the ball.
+Contains separate VPKs for each class.
+By [Ryder Joestar on GB](https://gamebanana.com/members/2142275), commissioned by gugle

+Fixes by blake++ unless otherwise stated.

 ## Removing the PASS Time Power Meter from your HUD

 ![PASS Time Power Meter Example](https://i.imgur.com/LbQj0Ur.jpeg)